PmagPy/PmagPy-docs/_sources/intro.md

 :::{grid-item}
 :columns: 7
-Many thanks to the National Science Foundation, which [provides support for the MagIC database and PmagPy](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2148719).
+This work is supported by the National Science Foundation through its [support for the MagIC database and PmagPy](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2148719).
 :::

 ::::